What is a Treasury bond?

 Tips for investing in Treasury bonds

-Here are a few easy ways to buy Treasuries:
+Here are a few easy ways to buy Treasurys:

 - Buy direct.
 If possible, it’s preferable to buy Treasury bonds directly at TreasuryDirect.gov.
 That way, you’re buying your bonds directly from the federal government, thus eliminating the fees that come with buying bonds through a middleman, as you would with a brokerage firm.

 - Buy closer to retirement.
-Wealth is all about capital appreciation during the savings and investing years and capital preservation during your later years, and with good reason.
-When you’re young, investing in higher-risk, but higher-reward stocks generates capital appreciation.
+Wealth is more about capital appreciation during the savings and investing years and capital preservation during your later years — and with good reason.
+When you’re young, investing in higher-risk, but higher-reward stocks generate capital appreciation.
 In short, you’re creating long-term wealth with your stock investments.
-However, when you’re either nearing or already in retirement, you want to preserve all that wealth you’ve created.
+However, when you’re either nearing or already in retirement, you want to preserve the wealth you’ve created.
 You can accomplish that via capital preservation tools like T-bonds, which represent lower-risk investments that reduce your odds of losing money in a market downturn.

 - Go the ETF route.
 An effective, low-cost way to get in on the Treasury bond game is to invest in Treasury ETFs, or exchange traded funds.
 Any low-cost, diversified Treasury-oriented ETF that emphasizes a long-term T-bond component is worth looking at.
 You can even mix and match different Treasury security funds without having to pony up the $1,000 minimum needed to buy Treasury bonds from many banks and brokers.

 If you’re looking for ETFs that invest in long-term Treasurys, have a look at iShares 20+ Year Treasury Bond ETF (TLT) and Vanguard Long-Term Treasury ETF (VGLT).